TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types/scrollchoice-menu-item.md

 When using either EEPROM or RAM storage of items, we use a flat array of items the same size for each item.
 Let's say each item is 10 long, they will follow each other sequentially in memory like the illustration below.
 We use ~ to represent the zero termination.
 For EEPROM storage you specify the location at which the array starts, whereas for RAM you provide the variable name of the array.

 For EEPROM storage, you absolutely must call `menuMgr.setEepromRef(ptrToEeprom)` BEFORE any possible calls to the menu item, the easiest way to do this is to define the EEPROM in the code generator window.
-[See the menu manager docs]({{< relref "menumanager-and-iteration.md" >}})
+[See the menu manager docs](${relRef("menumanager-and-iteration.md")})

         item space
         0 1 2 3 4 5 6 7 8 9